All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Eat Smaller, More Frequent Meals

 Large meals are the single biggest trigger for nausea on semaglutide.
 Your stomach is already emptying more slowly.
-Overloading it with a big dinner is like pouring water into a cup that is already half full.
+Overloading it with a big dinner is like pouring water into a cup that's already half full.
 Instead, eat 4-6 smaller meals throughout the day.
 Think of each meal as a snack-sized portion.

 Eat Slowly and Stop Before You Feel Full

 On semaglutide, the sensation of fullness comes on faster and stronger.
-If you eat at your usual pace, you will often overshoot and feel uncomfortably full, which triggers nausea.
+If you eat at your usual pace, you'll often overshoot and feel uncomfortably full, which triggers nausea.
 Put your fork down between bites.
 Take 20 minutes to finish a meal.
 Stop when you feel about 70% satisfied rather than waiting for the "full" signal.

 Avoid Greasy, Fried, and Heavy Foods